saloxbro/CYBER_TOOLKIT/README.md

-# CYBERSECURITY TOOLKIT
+# CYBER_TOOLKIT

-A multi-functional, open-source cybersecurity toolkit built in C for Windows, featuring port scanning, DNS lookup, and password cracking (MD5).
+A modular, open-source cybersecurity toolkit for Windows, developed in C.

----
+Features include port scanning, DNS lookups (A, AAAA, CNAME, TXT, NS), and MD5 password hash generation and cracking.

 ## Table of Contents
 - [Features](#features)